Bayat-Alireza/BusinessRuleValidator/ReadMe.md

 ```

-20. right click on ConsoleApp1 and then click Add-->NewFolder and rename it to 'xsl_2'
+17. in the solution explorer view right click on ConsoleApp1 and then click Add-->NewFolder and rename it to 'xsl_2'
+18. right click on 'xsl_2' and then click Add-->NewItem
+19. select Text File then change the name to iso_svrl_for_xslt2.xsl (note the extension must be .xsl)
+20. go to [github iso-schematron-xslt2](https://github.com/Schematron/stf/blob/master/iso-schematron-xslt2/iso_svrl_for_xslt2.xsl) and copy the content of the file in the iso_svrl_for_xslt2.xsl
 21. right click on 'xsl_2' and then click Add-->NewItem
-22. select Text File then change the name to iso_svrl_for_xslt2.xsl (note the extension must be .xsl)
-23. go to [github iso-schematron-xslt2](https://github.com/Schematron/stf/blob/master/iso-schematron-xslt2/iso_svrl_for_xslt2.xsl) and copy the content of the file in the iso_svrl_for_xslt2.xsl
-24. right click on 'xsl_2' and then click Add-->NewItem
-25. select Text File then change the name to iso_schematron_skeleton_for_saxon.xsl (note the extension must be .xsl)
+22. select Text File then change the name to iso_schematron_skeleton_for_saxon.xsl (note the extension must be .xsl)
-26. go to [github iso_schematron_skeleton_for_saxon](https://github.com/Schematron/stf/blob/master/iso-schematron-xslt2/iso_schematron_skeleton_for_saxon.xsl) and copy the content of the file in the iso_schematron_skeleton_for_saxon.xsl
+23. go to [github iso_schematron_skeleton_for_saxon](https://github.com/Schematron/stf/blob/master/iso-schematron-xslt2/iso_schematron_skeleton_for_saxon.xsl) and copy the content of the file in the iso_schematron_skeleton_for_saxon.xsl
-27. right click on ConsoleApp1 and then click Add-->NewFolder and rename it to 'docs'
+24. right click on ConsoleApp1 and then click Add-->NewFolder and rename it to 'docs'
-28. right click on 'docs' and then click Add-->NewItem
+25. right click on 'docs' and then click Add-->NewItem
-29. select Text File then change the name to schematron.sch (note the extension must be .sch) schematron rules goes here
+26. select Text File then change the name to schematron.sch (note the extension must be .sch) copy your schematron rules here
-30. right click on 'docs' and then click Add-->NewItem
+27. right click on 'docs' and then click Add-->NewItem
-31. select Text File then change the name to message.xml (note the extension must be .xml) xml document goes here
+28. select Text File then change the name to message.xml (note the extension must be .xml) copy your xml message content here

-32. right click ConsoleApp1 and select 'Set as Startup Project
+29. right click ConsoleApp1 and select 'Set as Startup Project
-33. Add rules to Schematron.sch and xml message to the corresponding files
-34. run the project by clicking Ctrl+F5.
+30. run the project by clicking Ctrl+F5.